Pleasure Island (Walt Disney World): Changes from 2007 to 2009

 Effective January 1, 2007, the dance clubs reverted to a policy which required guests to be age 21 or older.
 Minors could still visit the Comedy Warehouse and Adventurers Club, as well as the shops and restaurants on the island.

 In late June 2008, Disney announced that the six remaining night clubs at Pleasure Island would close by September 28, 2008, to make room for additional family-oriented entertainment.
 Effective June 27, 2008, customers who purchased annual passes to Pleasure Island could receive a pro-rated refund for that purchase, due to the September 2008 scheduled closure of all of its nightclubs.

 Disney officials stated that the Pleasure Island nightclub closures are in response to customers who desire more broad-based dining and retail opportunities.

 September 27, 2008 was Pleasure Island's last night.
-Among the capacity crowd were many of its past actors and cast members, some of whom started to line up at 9am to ensure entrance to what would be a very emotional and busy night.
+Among the capacity crowd were many of its past actors and cast members, some of whom started to line up at 9:00 in the morning to ensure entrance to what would be a very emotional and busy night.
 Highlights included Frankie and the West End Boys playing on the waterfront stage.
-At midnight, "New Year's Eve" was celebrated one last time.
+At midnight, New Year's Eve was celebrated one last time.
 A fireworks show was complemented by popular songs heard on the island over the years.
-The final song played in Mannequins was "Everybody’s Free (To Feel Good)" by Rozalla.
+The final song played in Mannequins was "Everybody's Free (To Feel Good)" by Rozalla.
 With that, Pleasure Island was officially shut down.
 By the next day, many of the clubs' signs and logos were being removed or painted over.

 In February 2009, amid rumors of a partial reopening of Pleasure Island, Disney announced that three former clubs would become available for private party rentals.
 Motion, Soundstage Club, and Adventurers Club were available for rental through the end of March 2010.

 In 2009, a building that previously housed stores and a fast food restaurant was completely renovated by E-Brands, the operator of the Samba Room restaurant in Orlando, into Paradiso 37, a Central/South American-themed restaurant.